andriabechvaia1-coder/Final_I2AI/answer.md

 * Hover your cursor over the generated image option that looks most realistic.
 * Click the **"Download full size"** icon that appears on the image asset to save the final masterpiece directly to your device.

-> **Screenshot Guidance 7:** Capture a final screenshot showing the download icon highlighted over the generated result inside the Gemini window.

 ---